David Eugene Edwards: Career

 Edwards, along with Jean-Yves Tola and Pascal Humbert (together as 16 Horsepower) performed on the soundtrack to the Jim White-inspired film Searching for the Wrong-Eyed Jesus, playing the traditional "Wayfarin' Stranger."
 He also appears in the film, playing a fragment of "Phyllis Ruth," a 16 Horsepower song from 1997's Low Estate.

 In 2012, he became a member of Crime & the City Solution.
 In 2018, Edwards and co-member Alexander Hacke released an album called Risha.

 In 2020, Edwards collaborated with Carpenter Brut, a French synthwave artist.
 They created a song and video called Fab Tool, to which Edwards contributed lyrically as well as vocally.

 In August 2023, Edwards announced his first album as a solo artist, titled Hyacinth, produced by Chelsea Wolfe backing band musician Ben Chisholm.
 The album was released on September 29, 2023, with the first single "Lionisis" having been released on August 3, alongside a music video.

+In April 2026, Edwards announced his second album as a solo artist, titled Mercurial Silence, to be released May 22, 2026.